brigadecore/brigade/docs/content/topics/scripting/guide.md

   - /topics/scripting/guide.md
 ---

-# Scripting Guide

 This guide explains the basics of how to create and structure Brigade scripts, which can be written in either JavaScript (`brigade.js`) or TypeScript (`brigade.ts`).

-# Brigade Scripts, Projects, and Repositories
+## Brigade Scripts, Projects, and Repositories

 At the very core, a Brigade script is simply a JavaScript (or TypeScript) file defined by a project, which Brigade executes in the context of a worker to